ziming/laravel-scrapingbee/README.md

 ### The Google Search ScrapingBee Client

-This is experimental and not tested.
+This class is never tested by me.
 Feel free to let me know how it goes.

-My API design for this class is not stable yet and might change in future major releases.

 ```php
 $googleSearchScrapingBeeClient = Ziming\LaravelScrapingBee\LaravelScrapingBeeGoogleSearch::make();